 THE PRESS IS ESSENTIAL FOR DEMOCRACY

 Del.
 Sam Rasoul has watched as Virginia’s communities miss out on crucial government updates simply because their news outlets can’t afford to cover them.
-As Lieutenant Governor, Sam will use his office to advocate for local journalism and lobby for legislation that uplifts this important profession.
+Sam will use his office to advocate for local journalism and lobby for legislation that uplifts this important profession.

 Former president Donald Trump relentlessly labeled legitimate and important news as “fake.”
 Over the last five years, Trump consistently eroded public trust in even the nation’s most accurate and prestigious news providers when the events of the day didn’t fit his political playbook.